WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 Also, we assume that the value of the environment variable `WALLAROO_TOP` is set correctly; please follow the advice below.

+These scripts were originally designed to test the Wallaroo connector protocol sources and sinks.
+Later, they were retrofitted to be able to test plain TCP sources and sinks also.
+To test TCP source and sinks, the `WALLAROO_TCP_SOURCE_SINK` environment variable must be set to `true`.

 ## Build prerequisites

 * I've only run this stuff on Linux.
 OS X will probably break in a few